-A theme emerged from feedback to the first draft of this framework, from staff, faculty and librarians: UTM has a tremendous capacity for collaboration that transforms the way we work.
-This capacity already enriches our success in teaching and research, student engagement and community partnership.
-It can do even more, realising our potential to provide a safe, healthy and inclusive environment for all our people.
-Like others across tri-campus U of T, we recognize that systemic inequities demand system-wide action.
-At UTM, we ground action in a collaborative approach to problem solving, by asking the sort of questions that turn individuals into a community:
+Our staff raised one theme repeatedly in reviewing this Framework’s first draft: UTM has tremendous capacity for collaboration that transforms the way we work.
+This capacity already enriches our success in teaching and research, student engagement, and community partnership.
+And it can do even more to promote a safe, healthy, inclusive environment for all our people.
+Like our tri-campus collaborators, UTM recognizes that systemic inequities demand system-wide action.
+So, we ground our work in a partnership approach to problem solving, asking questions that turn individuals into community.

 - What can I do to help?